trim21/go-bencode/readme.md

 go `any` type will be decoded as `map[string]any`, `[]any`, `int64` or `string`.

+`[]uint8` and `[...]uint8` will be decoded as bencode string.

-String may not be valid utf8 string.
+Decode Go string may not be valid utf8 string.

+GO Array will be decoded as bencode list with size check.
+Only bencode list with same length are valid, otherwise it will return a error.

 ## Note